ROCm/rocBLAS/docs/source/API_Reference_Guide.rst

 On nodes with the MI200 (gfx90a), MFMA_F64 instructions are available to substantially speed up double precision matrix operations.
-This hardware feature is used in all GEMM and GEMM based functions in rocBLAS with 64-bit floating-point datatype, namely DGEMM, ZGEMM, DTRSM, ZTRSM, DTRMM, ZTRMM, DSYRKX and ZSYRKX.
+This hardware feature is used in all GEMM and GEMM-based functions in rocBLAS with 64-bit floating-point datatype, namely DGEMM, ZGEMM, DTRSM, ZTRSM, DTRMM, ZTRMM, DSYRKX, and ZSYRKX.

 The MI200 MFMA_F16, MFMA_BF16 and MFMA_BF16_1K instructions
 flush subnormal input/output data ("denorms") to zero.
 It is observed that